Minimal ring extensions of the integers exhibiting Kochen-Specker contextuality: Kochen-Specker colorings of integer vectors

 On the other hand, Bub's uncolorable set $S \subseteq \Z^3$ with $N(S) = 30$ implies that

-In light of the above facts, it seems natural to guess that $\setS(6)$ has no Kochen-Specker coloring.
+In light of the above facts, one might naturally guess that $\setS_3(6)$ has no Kochen-Specker coloring.
 However, to date we have not managed to find a proof or refutation of this statement.
-Lacking such an answer, we wondered whether there exists an integer~$N$ divisble by~$6$ but not~$5$ that is KS uncolorable.
-In this paper we exhibit just such an example, for the specific value
+Lacking such an answer, we wondered whether there exists an integer~$N$, divisible by~$6$ but not~$5$, such that $\setS_3(N)$ is KS uncolorable.
+In this subsection we exhibit just such an example, for the specific value